Akron RubberDucks: Akron Aeros

-2014–present
+RubberDucks rebrand

-On October 29, 2013, the Akron Aeros officially changed their name to the Akron RubberDucks, paying homage to Akron as the original "Rubber Capital of the World" and celebrating the family entertainment aspect of Minor League Baseball.
+On October 29, 2013, the Aeros changed their name to the Akron RubberDucks, paying homage to Akron as the original "Rubber Capital of the World" and celebrating the family entertainment aspect of Minor League Baseball.
 The team introduced a color scheme of Blue Flame, Racing Yellow, Fire Orange and Tire Black, the first team in professional baseball to hold this combination.
 Webster was announced as a new mascot of the team, joining Orbit and Homer that were carried over from the Aeros branding.

-At the conclusion of the 2014 season, the RubberDucks were awarded the "Best New Logo/Branding" from Ballpark Digest, a leading publisher of baseball news and business.
+At the conclusion of the 2014 season, the RubberDucks were awarded the "Best New Logo/Branding" from Ballpark Digest.
 The team also recognized a 15.7% year-over-year attendance increase following the rebrand, totaling 350,704 people across 68 games.

 The organization added a fourth mascot in 2016, a female duck named Rubberta.
 Later that year, the RubberDucks won their first Eastern League Championship under the new name, sweeping the Trenton Thunder, 3–0.
 Akron also hosted the 2016 Eastern League All-Star Game at Canal Park.